adriel-tech/adriel-tech.github.io/_posts/2021-11-12-BastilleBSD-Tips.md

 have a pc/server on your home lan, you want to use IPv6 which has dynamic addresses and BastilleBSD is installed and setup.
 I write this to share my ideas with others familiar with FreeBSD, nothing is to be used without modification.
 BastilleBSD can be simple or difficult depending on what you want to do or HOW you do it.
-I have found that most examples for BastilleBSD are very basic, that is why I am writting this guide.
+I have found that most examples for BastilleBSD are very basic, that is why I am writing this guide.

 [1.
 Preamble](#preamble)